hashicorp/terraform-enterprise-helm/README.md

 Note: Depending on how quickly you check the status after running the upgrade, the pods may still be getting recreated.

-## Helm Rollback process for TFE using the image tag
+## Helm Rollback process for Terraform Enterprise using the image tag

-To rollback a TFE release we'll use the same approach as upgrading, by using the image tag.
+To rollback a Terraform Enterprise release we'll use the same approach as upgrading, by using the image tag.
 Make sure you have a current override.yaml file, if not print out the following command:

     helm get values terraform-enterprise -n <NAMESPACE>  > override.yaml